Practical guide: when to use ChatGPT, Claude, or Perplexity

 TASK:

-Write 5 different ad copies (each max 125 characters) with these hooks:
+Write 5 different ad copies (max 125 characters each) using these hooks:

 1. Pain point (plastic waste)